 Clinical lead and infectious diseases and microbiology consultant/lead for OPAT service

-Carolyn Hemsley joined Guy's and St Thomas' NHS Foundation Trust as a consultant in infectious diseases and microbiology in 2007.
-She was appointed clinical and service lead for microbiology and infection in 2014 including a leadership role in Viapath supporting the infection science laboratories and specifically the microbiology laboratory service.
+She joined Guy's and St Thomas' NHS Foundation Trust as a consultant in infectious diseases and microbiology in 2007.
+She was clinical and service lead for microbiology and infection from 2014 to 2021, including a leadership role in supporting the infection science laboratories and specifically the microbiology laboratory service.

-Carolyn set up, and continues to lead, the Outpatient Parenteral Antimicrobial Therapy Service (OPAT), which supports patients in the community whilst receiving intravenous antimicrobials.
-She runs an OPAT and general infection clinic at Guy’s Hospital.
-The infection clinic has a focus on chronic infections (eg bone and joint, deep-seated and organ space collections, fungal infections).
+Carolyn set up, and leads, the outpatient parenteral antimicrobial therapy service (OPAT).
+This supports people in the community who are receiving intravenous antimicrobials.
+She runs an OPAT and general and bone infection clinic at Guy's Hospital.
+The infection clinic has a focus on long-term infections such as bone and joint infections, deep-seated and organ space collections and fungal infections.

 Education and training